Recorded Crime in Scotland: September 2021

-This Official Statistics bulletin presents information on the number of crimes and offences recorded by the police in Scotland during September 2020.
-It also includes a comparison with the equivalent month of the previous year.
+This Official Statistics bulletin presents information on the number of crimes and offences recorded by the police in Scotland during September 2021.
+It also includes a comparison with the equivalent month of the previous two years.

 These Official Statistics were introduced from April 2020 to inform users about the volume and type of crimes and offences recorded in Scotland during the Coronavirus (COVID-19) pandemic.
 Whilst the restrictions put in place to limit the spread of the virus will have had an impact on the number of crimes and offences recorded by the police, some caution is advised before necessarily attributing all of the changes to this situation.
 For example, longer term trends in some types of offending, which existed prior to the pandemic, may remain a factor.

 The annual Recorded Crime in Scotland bulletin remains the primary source of information on crimes and offences recorded by the police, and has been designated as National Statistics by the Office for Statistics Regulation.
-The most recent update, covering the 2019-20 reporting year, was published on 29th September.
+The most recent edition, covering the 2020-21 reporting year, was published on 28th September 2021.

 Statistics on crimes and offences recorded by the police provide a measure of the volume of criminal activity with which the police are faced.
 Crimes recorded by the police do not reveal the incidence of all crimes committed as not all crimes are reported to the police.